lindonroberts/academic-website/content/publication/nonuniform-2023/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: ""
+publication: "Trans. on Machine Learning Research"
 publication_short: ""

 abstract: "The analysis of gradient descent-type methods typically relies on the Lipschitz continuity of the objective gradient.
 This generally requires an expensive hyperparameter tuning process to appropriately calibrate a stepsize for a given problem.
 In this work we introduce a local first-order smoothness oracle (LFSO) which generalizes the Lipschitz continuous gradients smoothness condition and is applicable to any twice-differentiable function.
 We show that this oracle can encode all relevant problem information for tuning stepsizes for a suitably modified gradient descent method and give global and local convergence results.
-We also show that LFSOs in this modified first-order method can yield global linear convergence rates for non-strongly convex problems with extremely flat minima, and thus improve over the lower bound on rates achievable by general (accelerated) first-order methods."
+We also show that LFSOs in this modified first-order method can yield global linear convergence rates for non-strongly convex problems with extremely flat minima."

 # Summary.
 An optional shortened abstract.
 summary: ""